Rastalamm/topic-list/README.md

 3. Using Lo-Dash Curry Helper - lo-dash's partial() function to convert functions into a curried function that accepts a single argument.

 ##Callbacks
+A callback is any function that is passed as a parameter to another function.
+Function 1 has a parameter that is function 2.
+A callback is a function that is called when something (usually and event) happens.
+When the event happens, the callback function is called.

+An analogy: You go to the store and ask the person for a box.
+Instead of waiting around for the box, you go around the store.
+Once the box is ready, you can get it from the person.

+Common types of callbacks are setTimeout and setInterval.
+Callback functions are asynchronous functions and don't follow along the traditional synchronous top to bottom approach.

 ##Typescript
+A free, open-sourced programming language developed and maintained by Microsoft.
+It is a typed superset of JS that complies to plain Javascript everywhere.

 ##Bubble Sort